-\emph{FDR Control.} Table~\ref{tab:s20_1} shows the real FDRs of different methods with independent random variables while the specified FDR control level $\alpha$ was $5\%$ or $10\%$.
-The results show that the $t$-test with Bayes or empirical Bayes overestimated the FDRs for the gamma distribution.
-The real FDRs of pooled permutation can significantly exceed $\alpha$ when the random variables follow the gamma distribution.
+In this part, we present the simulation results for the simplified target-decoy procedure on dependent random variables.
+Table~\ref{tab:s20_3} shows the real FDRs of different methods with dependent random variables while the specified FDR control level $\alpha$ was $5\%$ or $10\%$.
+The results show that the $t$-test with empirical Bayes overestimated the FDRs for the gamma distribution.
+The real FDRs of pooled permutation significantly exceeded $\alpha$ when the random variables followed the gamma distribution.
 The Wilcoxon rank-sum test with Bayes or empirical Bayes overestimated the FDRs.
-The real FDRs of bootstrap were much smaller than $\alpha$.
-The target-decoy approach always controlled the FDR.
+The target-decoy approach controlled the FDR in all cases.

-\emph{Statistical power.} Table~\ref{tab:s20_2} shows the statistical power of different methods with independent random variables.
-Bootstrap was less powerful than all the other methods, especially when the random variables followed the gamma distribution.

-When the random variables followed the normal distribution, the Bayes method was a little more powerful than the target-decoy approach while $t$-test was used.
-However, it was much less powerful than the target-decoy approach while the Wilcoxon rank-sum test was used.
-The empirical Bayes method was less powerful than the Bayes method and our target-decoy approach, especially for the \emph{Normal,10\%} experiments.
+Table~\ref{tab:s20_4} shows the statistical power of different methods with dependent random variables.
+When the random variables followed the normal distribution, the Bayes method was less powerful than the target-decoy approach while the Wilcoxon rank-sum test was used.
+Though the Bayes method seems to be a little more powerful than the target-decoy approach while the $t$-test was used, the real FDR of this method exceeded the specified FDR control level.
+The empirical Bayes method was less powerful than the Bayes method and our target-decoy approach in the \emph{Normal,10\%,$\rho = 0.4$} experiments.

 When the random variables followed the gamma distribution, the target-decoy approach was much more powerful than the Bayes and empirical Bayes methods, even if only one permutation was performed.
 Though the pooled permutation seems to be powerful, the FDRs were not controlled.